pmfarley/Assisted-Installer-API/README.md

 16. GENERATE THE NMSTATE YAML FILES:
     Create a yaml file for each node in the cluster (master-0, master-1, master-2, worker-0, worker-1, worker-2)
+    The master-0 file is shown below.
+Replicate this for the other nodes, changing the IP address.
 ```bash

 cat << EOF > ~/master-0.yaml